Abdallah-Abdelrahman/Bash-setup/.config/nvim/README.md

 ## Structure:
 - `init.lua` contains all the necessary plugins (in my preference) to kick-off your `nvim` journey.
-- `lua` directory encompasses all the custom scripts for code linting, completing, formating, diagnosis all configured by th means of `lsp`.
+- `lua` directory encompasses all the custom scripts for code linting, completing, formating, diagnosis all configured by the means of [`lsp`](https://neovim.io/doc/user/lsp.html).